Trifocal Relative Pose from Lines at Points and its Efficient Solution: Experiments

-The error in pose estimation is compared with the ground truth, measured as the angular error between normalized translation vectors and the angular error between the quaternion representation of the rotation matrices.
-The entire process of generating the input to computing pose is repeated 1000 times and averaged.
-This experiment demonstrates that: (i) pose estimation errors are negligible, Fig.~\ref{fig:numerical-stability}(a); (ii) the number of solutions is small -- 35 real solutions on average which then get pruned down to around 7 on average by enforcing positive depth.
-Using the unused tangent of the third point as a verification reduces the number of physically realizable solutions to about 3 or 4, Fig.~\ref{fig:numerical-stability}(b); (iii) The solver fails in about 1\% of cases.
-These cases are detectable and while not a problem for \ransac, the solver can be rerun for that solution path with higher accuracy or more parameters at a higher computational cost.
+The error in pose estimation is compared with ground-truth as the angular error between the normalized translation vectors and between the quaternions.
+The process of generating the input to pose computation is repeated $10^3$ times and averaged.
+This experiment demonstrates that: ({\em i}) pose estimation errors are negligible, Fig.~\ref{fig:numerical-stability}(a); ({\em ii}) the number of actual solutions is small: 35 real solutions on average, pruned down to 7 on average by enforcing positive depth, and even further to about 3-4 physically realizable solutions on average employing the unused tangent of the third point as verification, Fig.~\ref{fig:numerical-stability}(b); note that these extra solutions can then be detected by \ransac; ({\em iii}) the solver fails in about 1\% of cases, which, while not a problem for \ransac, can be eliminated by running the solver for that solution path with higher accuracy or more parameters at a higher computational cost.

-The second experiment shows that we can reliably and accurately determine cameras pose with correct but noisy correspondences.
-Using the same dataset and a subset of the selection of three triplets of points and tangents -- 200 in total -- zero-mean Gaussian noise was added both to the feature locations with $\sigma$ corresponding to $\{0.25, 0.5, 0.75, 1.0\}$ pixels in image and to the orientation of the tangents with $\sigma \in \{0.25, 0.5, 0.75, 1.0\}$.
-These selected magnitude of localization errors reflect the expected localization error of point features and the orientation error corresponds to the state of the art orientation measurements~\cite{Kimia:Li:Guo:PAMI18}.
-A \ransac\ scheme determines the feature set with pose generating the highest number of inliers.
-The experiments indicate that the resulting translation and rotation errors are reasonable.
-Figure~\ref{fig:NoiseAnalysis}(top) shows how changes in the magnitude of feature localization error affect pose in terms of translation errors and rotation errors.
-We use orientation perturbation of $0.1~\mbox{rad}$ to simulate the error in real feature orientation.
-Figure~\ref{fig:NoiseAnalysis}(bottom) shows how the magnitude of orientation error affects pose in terms of translation errors and rotation errors.
-A localization error of 0.5 pixel is used as orientation error is varied.
+The second experiment shows that we can reliably and accurately determine camera pose with correct but noisy correspondences.
+Using the same dataset and a subset of the selection of three triplets of points and tangents -- 200 in total -- zero-mean Gaussian noise at various levels was added both to the feature locations and to the orientation of the tangents, reflecting expected feature localization and orientation localization error.
+The noise levels on points and tangents reflect those found in curve extraction methods~\cite{Kimia:Li:Guo:PAMI18}.
+A \ransac\ scheme determines the feature set that generates the highest number of inliers.
+Experiments indicate that the translation and rotation errors are reasonable.
+Fig.~\ref{fig:NoiseAnalysis} (top) shows how localization error affects pose under a fixed orientation perturbation of $\SI{0.1}{rad}$; Fig.~\ref{fig:NoiseAnalysis} (bottom) shows how the extent of orientation error affects pose under a fixed localization error of $\SI{0.5}{\pixel}$ (pixels).